Every year around this time, this memory cracks me up all over again. 😂🤣Oh, the sweet moments we hold onto forever…

 And me?
 Honey, I did EVERYTHING:

-⛽ Pumped gas🧽 Cleaned windshields🔧 Checked oil & fluids📚 Did the books📦 Ordered all the parts
+⛽ Pumped gas🧽 Cleaned windshields🔧 Checked oil & fluids📚 Did the books📦 Ordered all the auto parts and kept up with the inventory.

-The kids’ school was only one block away, so they’d walk over after school, do their homework, and help pump gas.
+The kids’ school was only one block away, so they’d walk to our station after school, do their homework, and help pump gas.
 We were open 7am–7pm, Monday through Saturday and closed only on Sundays.

 And because I’ve never been one to sit still…

-💧 I was also the Corporate Treasurer for Culligan Water Conditioning, located directly across the street.
-I’d run over there when needed to do the books and sell reverse-osmosis home water systems.
+💧 I was also the Corporate Secretary/Treasurer for Culligan Water Conditioning, located directly across the street from our gas station.
+I’d run over there when needed to do their books and sell reverse-osmosis home water systems.

-🏫 Every school day at lunch, I’d walk to my kids’ school, collect lunch money from children receiving public assistance, and send a monthly report to the Board of Education.
+🏫 Every school day at lunch, I’d walk two blocks to my kids’ school, collect lunch money from children receiving public assistance, and send a monthly report to the Board of Education.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-My daughter, Mishele’s Memory (still makes me laugh every time 🤣)
+From my daughter, Mishele’s FB Memory (still makes me laugh every time 🤣)

 Shared Nov 17, 2020